openwdl/wdl/modules/SPEC.md

 Every module designates an **entrypoint** WDL file.
 By default, the entrypoint is `index.wdl` at the module root.
 Authors may override this by setting the `entrypoint` field in `module.json` to a different path relative to the module root.
 The override is intended for cases where the default name conflicts with domain terminology (e.g., a module wrapping a database indexing tool may prefer `db_index.wdl` to avoid confusion with the module entrypoint).

+The default name `index.wdl` mirrors package index conventions: it names the file that represents the directory as a whole.
+A module that prefers `main.wdl` or another project-specific name can use the `entrypoint` field without changing resolution semantics.

 The entrypoint provides the module's **default surface**: when a consumer writes a **root module import** of the dependency (`import samtools`, with no sub-path), the engine resolves the import to the entrypoint file.
-The entrypoint file uses ordinary quoted imports to pull in its sibling files, exactly as defined in [`SPEC.md`](../SPEC.md), and the names brought into scope by those imports become the surface that root module consumers see.
+The entrypoint file uses ordinary quoted imports to pull in its sibling files, exactly as defined in [`SPEC.md`](../SPEC.md#-import-forms), and the names brought into its scope become the surface that root module consumers see.
+Tasks and workflows enter that scope only through the scope-merging forms (`import * from`, `import { ... } from`); a form 1 (namespaced) import contributes the user-defined types it copies into scope, while its tasks and workflows remain referenceable only by namespace within the entrypoint and are not part of the module's surface.

 The entrypoint is the default surface, not a privacy boundary.
 Consumers may also import individual files within the module folder by sub-path (see [Symbolic Module Paths](#symbolic-module-paths)); such imports do not pass through the entrypoint, and any `.wdl` file in the module folder is reachable in this way.
 Authors who wish to mark certain files as internal should list them in the manifest's `exclude` field, which removes the matched paths from the public import surface (see [Core Fields](#core-fields)).